ivanchikj/BPMNTransformations/Readme.md

 # Tool for semantics-preserving BPMN transformations

 * This program will create semantically equivalent version of BPMN2.0 Models that are given as input
-* The user can select which rules to apply among 8 different semantically equivalent transformation
+* The user can select which rules to apply among 8 different semantically equivalent transformations
 * Reverse versions of the transformation rules are also available.

 - - - -